GetContented/substance/doc/data_model.md

 So, effectively, a "language" is captured in intent-captured versioned `Schema` for a `Block` and its `BlockData`, written in Haskell.
 That `Schema` then affords the `Block` and the `BlockData` to be freely and independently changed, while recording all intent in versions as activity.
 The `Block` is written in Haskell, but the `BlockData` is written in the `Schema` as the interface between the data and its code.

 Because the entire system is also written in Haskell, it's entirely possible that the system may end up being meta-recursive (that is, built from within itself) and somewhat self-hosting at some point in the future.

+## Data Formats

+Internally, in the database, we store `BlockData` snapshots, and migrations as `JSON`, using `Aeson` on the types in `Schema`, and we also store Haskell code in the same manner.
+This requires that we have `Aeson` instances for both Haskell and the migration language we represent changes to it in.